Drake Carnahan, Founding Land Steward

 Drake (she/her) started Urban Village Designs LLC in 2020 as an opportunity to put her knowledge and vision into practice, and to put her skills into designing regenerative natural and social environments.

-Drake holds a M.S. in Sustainability Education, along with a B.A. in Social Sciences, a minor in Civic Leadership, completed her Permaculture Design Certificate at Portland State University in 2014 and is currently working on her Advanced Permaculture Certificate in Resilient Land Design.
+Drake holds a M.S. in Sustainability Education, B.A. in Social Sciences, minor in Civic Leadership, and completed her Permaculture Design Certificate at Portland State University in 2014.
 She has over a decade's worth of experience in environmental conservation, urban farming, service-learning, project management, event production, group facilitation, outdoor and experiential education for youth and adults, personal coaching and mindfulness practices.

 She's a dog mama, chicken, duck and bee keeper, avid backpacker (both internationally and in the backcountry), whole systems nerd, urban village enthusiast, and enjoys dreaming up and contributing to the development of future regenerative societal design.
-On the side, she's also a professional intuitive guide, tarot reader and event producer at www.drakenyxvision.com.
+On the side, she's also a professional intuitive guide, serves on the board for Conscious Growth, and is a founding member and co-director of EARTH Space PDX.

 Connect with Drake regarding design, installation, real estate clean-ups, animal husbandry and social media at firstname.lastname@example.org.